Moe Norman & Peter Fox

 Moe: Vanity is the luxury of fools.
 How true.
 It’s the best statement I’ve heard in my life.
 How true.

 Moe: If people only knew what happiness is.
 What is happiness?
-Happiness is achievement.
-What’s the father of achievement?
+Happiness is an achievement.
+What’s the father of success?
 Motivation.
 What’s the mother?
 Encouragement.
-A fine golf swing is truly achievement.
+An excellent golf swing is an actual achievement.

-Moe: Man may lie, steal and cheat for gain, but that will never gain a golf swing.
-To gain a golf swing you must work.
-It work without toil.
+Moe: Man may lie, steal and cheat for gain, but that will never learn a golf swing.
+To learn a golf swing, you must work.
+It works without toil.
 It’s intoxication without the hangover.
 It’s stimulation without the pills.
 It is humbling.
 It enriches the spirit.
 It is dignity.
 It rejects heroics.
 Its price is high.
-Its rewards are richer.
+Its reward is richer.
 It’s a buffer for the stresses of today’s living.
 It cleanses the mind and rejuvenates the body.

 Moe: It is these things and more.
-For those of us who learn to love it, golf is truly happiness.
+For those of us who learn to love it, golf is true happiness.

 Moe: And golf is sure better than being in jail, but some of us put ourselves in jail by throwing clubs and calling ourselves dumb.
-When we miss a putt and call ourselves dumb, instead of patting ourself on the back we kick ourself in the ass.
+When we miss a putt and call ourselves dumb, instead of patting ourselves on the back we kick ourselves in the ass.

 Q: What happens when you make a good shot?
 What do you say?

 Moe: I did it before.
 I did it again.
 And better.

 Q: Once you told me you feel like you have a claw in your hand?
 What’s that?

 Moe: Left hand is a rod.
 The right hand is a claw.
 At impact.